believer/iteam-skill-assessment/README.md

 REACT_APP_OMDB_KEY=<OMDb-KEY-HERE>
 ```

-This will open a browser window pointing to the development server.
+After the steps above have been completed, run `npm start`.
+This will start the compiler and open a browser window pointing to the development server.

 ## Run test